brh55/pokedex-discord-bot/readme.md

 ### public/install.js
 This is the interactive code for the install guide.

+### public/style.css
+This is the styling for the install and setup guides

 ### skills/hears.js
-This is an [Botkit](https://botkit.ai/) skill for your bot allowing it to respond to certain words it "hears" on the server
+This is an [Botkit](https://botkit.ai/) skill for your bot allowing it to respond to certain words it "hears" on the server.
+Head

 ### views/index.html
 This is the basic webpage for the setup guide